-Here’s a few “interestgainers” or challenges that may get you in the door:
+Here are a few “interest-gainers” or challenges that may get you in the door:

 Good Response: Satisfied?
 Great!
-You’re going to love doing business with us our customers are ecstatic If you’re only satisfied, today is your lucky day.
+You’re going to love doing business with us!
+Our customers are ecstatic so if you’re only satisfied, today is your lucky day.

 Better Response: Mr. Johnson, Many of our customers said that when they were prospects like you.
-I wish I had ten dollars for every prospect that said “I’m satisfied with my present supplier,” that is now a customer.
-Let me share a few of their comments (show your testimonial letters that says, “I used to buy from (name the competitor you hate the most), now I’m a loyal (your company) customer.
+I wish I had ten dollars for every prospect that said, “I’m satisfied with my present supplier,” that is now a customer.
+Let me share a few of their comments (show your testimonials that say, “I used to buy from (name the competitor you hate the most), now I’m a loyal (your company) customer.
 And I invite you to call me personally if you need further explanation.”
 WOW!